 You just spent five minutes describing to a friend the great experience you had with a business only to realize that you cannot remember its name or the name of its website.
 If you own a business, this may be a good time to objectively look at its domain name.
-Are your customers having difficulty remembering its name?
+Are your cusotmers having difficulty remembering its name?
 It may be time for a new domain name.

 Is there a perfect domain name?